unepwcmc/protectedplanet-api/README.md

 The official API for accessing global protected area data from the World Database on Protected Areas (WDPA).

+> **All protected planet projects in same place:** For Vscode users clone [ProtectedPlanet](https://github.com/unepwcmc/ProtectedPlanet) repo and use [protected-planet-family-apps.code-workspace](https://github.com/unepwcmc/ProtectedPlanet/blob/master/protected-planet-family-apps.code-workspace) to open all protected planet apps in the same workspace

 ## 🌍 For API Users

 If you want to **use** the API to access protected area data, visit our [API Documentation](https://api.protectedplanet.net/documentation) to get started.